AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/README.md

 Any contributions you make are of book greatly appreciated.

-If you enjoy my content and you want to donate a cup of coffee to me, you can do so at [https://www.paypal.me/albertomontalesi](https://www.paypal.me/albertomontalesi).
+If you enjoy my content and you want to donate a cup of coffee to me, you can do so at [https://www.paypal.me/albertomontalesi](https://www.paypal.me/albertomontalesi) or [here](https://ko-fi.com/albertomontalesi).

 ## License